Async handoff scorecard for offshore teams working across time zones

 - Gallup, The future of hybrid work — Used for guidance on matching collaboration patterns to the type of work.

-- NIST SP 800-53 Rev. 5, Security and Privacy Controls — Referenced for access-control and accountability principles in delegated workflows.
+- NIST SP 800-53 Rev. 5, Security and Privacy Controls — Referenced for access-control and accountability principles in delegated work processes.